NOPE: Novel Object Pose Estimation from a Single Image: Experiments

 To evaluate the robustness of our method against occlusions, we added random rectangle filled with Gaussian noise to the query images over the objects, in a similar way to Random Erasing~\cite{zhong2020random}.
 We vary the size of the rectangles to cover a range betwen 0\% to 25\% of the bounding box of the object.
 Figures~\ref{fig:teaser} and \ref{fig:qualitative} show several examples.

-Table~\ref{tab:occlusion} compares the performance of PIZZA, the best second performing method in our previous evaluation, to our method for different occlusion rates.
-Our method remains robust even under large occlusions, thanks to the robust discriminative embeddings used to match the images.
-In Figure~\ref{fig:qualitative}, note that our pose probabilities remain peaked on the correct maximum and still shows clear symmetries when they exist.
+Table~\ref{tab:occlusion} compares PIZZA, the best second performing method in our previous evaluation, to our method for different occlusion rates.
+Our method remains robust even under large occlusions, thanks to embedding matching.
+Figure~\ref{fig:qualitative} shows that our pose probabilities remain peaked on the correct maximum and shows clearly the symmetries.